 Traditionally, art has belonged on walls––in museums and galleries.
 On September 7th, Sprout Patterns and Spoonflower broke down that barrier, making art accessible by way of ready-to-wear garments.
 We collaborated with an international cast of artists residing in the creative city of Berlin, by translating their drawings, paintings, tattoos and photos into a language easily understood: fashion.
 Caroline Okun, Creative Director for Sprout Patterns, just returned from a three week trip to Germany, to oversee the very first Sprout X Berlin runway show at our European headquarters in Germany.

 Get excited–Spoonflower is officially shipping from Berlin!!
-If you’re based in Europe, Africa or the Middle East and have placed an order over the past few days, you may have noticed a few changes to your cart.
+If you’re based in Europe, Africa, Asia or the Middle East and have placed an order over the past few days on our website, you may have noticed a few changes to your cart.
 This is the first step in internationalizing the Spoonflower website to make it more user friendly for our global community.
 Over the next few months we’ll continue to release more features, like the option to use the site in multiple languages and currencies.

 To access the new cart and have your orders processed through our German factory, you don’t do anything differently.

 Simply add fabric, wallpaper or gift wrap to your cart.
 Select your country from the drop down menu in the bottom right of the cart in the “Delivery Options, Promo Codes and Credits” section.

 Then click “Continue to Checkout.”
 At the moment, this service is only available to those checking out with a credit card and PayPal.
 We plan to rollout more payment options in the future.